 Distribution modeling to see which taxa are likely to be within his area

-While increasingly used in biodiversity assessments (REFs), datasets like BIEN and GBIF can nonetheless include occurrence records with erroneous taxonomic identification, geographic inaccuracies, or historical records (Smith et al. 2016; Freitas et al. 2020).
+While increasingly used in biodiversity assessments (REFs), datasets like BIEN and GBIF can nonetheless include occurrence records with erroneous taxonomic identification, geographic inaccuracies, or be of extirpated historical records (Smith et al. 2016; Freitas et al. 2020).
 Hence additional filtering might be needed to develop a more robust list of candidate species.
 Once a regional list of potential species is established, Species Distribution Models can be used to further reduce the species list to only keep species with ecological requirements found within study sites (Figure 1).
 This step can also help filter for species adapted to the local ecological condition of the study sites, which can be particularly useful in highly heterogeneous landscapes in which a simple survey of databases may overestimate the list of potential species or when limited taxonomic expertise is available to filter the preliminary species list.
 Species Distribution Models examine relationships between known species occurrences data and a set of environmental variables to identify potentially suitable habitats with similar ecological conditions elsewhere in the landscape (Guisan and Zimmermann 2000; Phillips et al. 2006).
 They are often used to inform conservation strategies, evaluate invasion risks, or estimate species richness (Thuillier et al. 2005; Pineda and Lobo 2009).
 Environmental variables used as predictors in SDMs typically describe the fundamental ecological niche of the species (e.g., climate, elevation, soil types) or constraints to its distribution (e.g., land uses/land covers, canopy openness) and commonly rely on publicly available geospatial datasets (see Table 1 for examples).
 Once relationships between known occurrence records and these environmental variables are established, SDM algorithms then score remaining portions of the study area on a suitability scale ranging from 0 (highly unsuitable) to 1 (highly suitable) on the basis of their similarity to habitats currently sheltering species populations.
 Once SDMs are generated for the entire pool of species identified through a database search (section 2.3), these suitability maps can be aggregated to refine the list of species likely to occur in study sites.

 Table 1.
 Example of environmental variables and data sources commonly used in species distribution models